Social Media Guidelines

 All four are managed by the Pace Center’s Communications Coordinator.
-Student leadership of four of our programs – Breakout Princeton, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to establish social media goals and strategy for each program at the start of the academic year.
-Student leaders may assist the Communications Coordinator with posting content where deemed appropriate by the Communications Coordinator.
+Student leadership of four of our programs – Breakout Princeton, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to post content where deemed appropriate by the Communications Coordinator.

 To capitalize on the Pace Center’s growing following and allow for greater sharing and cross promotion between our many service opportunities, the Pace Center discourages students from establishing new program-level social media accounts.